redhatstuart/Azure-Linux-Migration-Workshop/challenges/aps/APS-challenge4-Modernize_With_Containers_WebApps_Cosmos.md

       ![Show ACR Passwd](../images/acr-show-passwd.png)

-   * Returning back to the virtual machine which you've migrated to Azure, tag the docker image using the name you set for the ACR:  ```docker tag ossdemo/nodejs-todo <ACR_NAME>.azurecr.io/ossdemo/nodejs-todo```
+   * Returning back to the migrate-host virtual machine, tag the docker image using the name you set for the ACR:  ```docker tag ossdemo/nodejs-todo <ACR_NAME>.azurecr.io/ossdemo/nodejs-todo```

    * Use docker to log in to your ACR using the password you just obtained from the previous step:  ```docker login <ACR_NAME>.azurecr.io -u <ACR_NAME> -p <PASSWORD>```